push10-seanl/p10MapKit/readme.md

 This function also initializes the markerController.js function, which handles click events on results listings and markers.

-TODO: if you are returning data from ALM or facetWP, etc, make the array of results optional.
-Instead of generating the list of results, skip this step and just generate map markers from the results loaded on the page
+**TODO: if you are returning data from ALM or facetWP, etc, make the array of results optional.
+Instead of generating the list of result elements, skip this step and just generate map markers from the results loaded on the page**

 ## searchfilter() and selectFilter() functions